remokr00/Big_Data_Project/README.md

 # Big_Data_Project

-This project was developed to pass the Big Data Models and Techniques exam.
+This project was developed during the Big Data Models and Techniques exam.
 The task was to perform aggregated queries on a social network modeled through a graph.
 The technology used is Apache Spark.

 This direcotries contain the backend code of the application.
 Make sure, if you want to run it, to change the